LuffyAnshul/BrowserAutomation/README.md

 - refresh
 - full screen

-Open New Tab - Opens new tab and then you can say the command "search".
+Open New Tab - Opens new tab and then you can say the command "search";
 Close Tab - Closes the existing tab.
 Search - Searches a result directly on Google.
 Next Tab - Navigates to the next tab (if available) e.g. if your on 2nd page you jump to 3rd page.